helenahan37/SolveAI/README.md

 # SolveAI

-An AI-content generator, utilize ChatGPT, Create Subscription-based SAAS with MERN and Stripe
+An AI-content generator, powered by OpenAI, Create Subscription-based SAAS with MERN and Stripe

 [Deployed Link](https://solveai.netlify.app/)